 I'm not the biggest fan of found footage as a rule.
 The jumpy camera style gives me motion sickness and often the acting is unnatural and distracting.
 But, "Hell House LLC" manages to be dark, entertaining and filled with effective jump scares.
 The camera motions are very typical of a found-footage flick, but the effective screen cutting, styling and overall storytelling keep the viewer engaged and stop it from becoming boring.

-The characters are well evolved and a good sense of camaraderie (and even arguments) is built up effectively.
-The jump scares are pretty by-the-book, but are well paced and nicely shot.
+The characters are well evolved and a good sense of camaraderie (and animosity) is built up effectively.
+Some of the jump scares are pretty by-the-book, but these are well paced and nicely shot.
+There are a few, however, that actually elicited a jump from me and the use of one of the haunt props is extremely well done.
+It is definitely this that made the film stand out for me and has brought it into my annual Halloween watch list.

-The film delivers an effective scare fest that creates a great Halloween party atmosphere.
+The film delivers an effective scare fest and neat plot twist that creates a great Halloween party atmosphere.
 And while the plot isn't exactly breaking any new ground, it does inject the jump-scare, found footage genre with a fun, atmospheric entry.

 [Image: Cognetti Films]